David Gatten: Biography

+Teaching

+Starting in 1998 Gatten taught in the Filmmaking Department at the School of the Art Institute of Chicago.
+In 1999 he accepted a professorship at Ithaca College, where he was promoted to Associate Professor and granted tenure in 2004.
+From 2006-2009 Gatten was a visiting artist at the Cooper Union for the Advancement of Science & Art in New York City.
+In 2010 Gatten accepted a visiting professorship at Duke University where he taught until 2015.

+Gatten joined the faculty of the Department of Cinema Studies & Moving Image Arts at the University of Colorado at Boulder as a tenured full professor in 2015.
+He officially retired from academic life in 2023 to spend more time in the studio on larger film projects.
+He will return to the classroom by special request in the Fall of 2025 to teach an updated version of his course 'David Lynch and the Cinema of Enchantment & Disturbance'.

 Early work

 To produce What the Water Said, Nos.1-3, Gatten placed unexposed rolls of camera film in crab traps in the Atlantic Ocean off the South Carolina coast.
 The resulting sounds and images were produced by the physical and chemical interactions between the film's emulsion and the surrounding salt water, sand, rocks, crabs, fish, and underwater creatures.

 Gatten's previous film, Hardwood Process, takes the shape of a diary and also explored the "secret writing" of nature, combined with hand-processing of the 16mm film stock, use of natural dyes, toners, chemical treatments, optical and contact printing.
 Gatten's rarely-screened first film, Silver Align, is a portrait of one of Gatten's mentors, the filmmaker Zack Stiglicz, filming on the shore of Lake Michigan.

 Secret History Of The Dividing Line cycle

 Since 1996, Gatten has been at work on a nine-part film series that takes as inspiration the 4,000-volume library of William Byrd II, an American colonial writer, planter, and government official.
 The individual films explore one or more titles from the library while also elliptically describing episodes in the lives of Byrd and his daughter Evelyn.
 At least four parts were completed; the fifth part was in progress between 2005 and 2009.
 Curator and writer Henriette Huldisch described the cycle as follows: "Focusing on specific volumes from the library, letters, and personal papers, Gatten's series probes the relationship between printed words and images, philosophical ideas, historical records, and biography.
 Throughout, his thematic concerns are realized in an array of cinematic processes and techniques, constituting a parallel survey of the medium's history."

 The second film in the cycle, The Great Art of Knowing, is generally regarded at Gatten's most important film and was listed among the "50 Best Films of the Decade" in a 2010 Film Comment critics poll.